 6. SaaS KPIs

-KPIs (key performance indicators) give you the best picture of your company's overall performance.
-Which key financial metrics you track depend on your business, but there are five types of startup KPIs that all SaaS companies should track:
+KPIs (key performance indicators) give you the best picture of your company's overall and financial performance.
+Which metrics you track depend on your business, but there are five types of startup KPIs that all SaaS companies should track:

 When does a SaaS startup need a bookkeeping and accounting system?